Some questions for possible submission to the next Kourovka notebook

 \urladdr{https://math.berkeley.edu/~gbergman}

 {\bf Background.}

-I had meant to submit a few questions to the latest edition of the Kourovka Notebook \cite{Kourovka19}, but I was busy, and it came out before I had done so.
-So I have decided to gather ahead of time those I will submit to the next.
+Some years ago, I had meant to submit a few questions to the 19th edition of the Kourovka Notebook \cite{Kourovka}, but I was busy, and it came out before I had done so.
+So I decided to gather ahead of time questions I would like to submit to the next edition.
+Looking over past papers, I found group-theoretic questions that I had raised, and listed most of them, together with a few new ones.

-Looking over past papers (and one preprint), I found a number of group-theoretic questions that I had raised.
-I list most of these below, after three new ones.
-(Another new one is combined below with a related one from a paper, as ``Q\,\ref{Q.ab<gp}'', while I am temporarily holding back on still another, which a student who had to drop out of school still hopes to work on before the next Kourovka Notebook comes out.)
-I omit a few that seemed too dependent on the contexts of the papers in which they appeared, and, of course, those already in the Kourovka Notebook.
+I submitted the list; and several of the questions were included in the 20th edition of the Kourovka Notebook, and several more in the 21st.
+Below, I have replaced those that were used in those two editions with references to the questions there.
+(I could have simply deleted them, but that would have meant that the ones that followed would change their numbering, which could complicate things for someone who had taken notes regarding a past version of this list, and then looked at the current version.)